-1) Perfect Conductor Boundary: The perfect conductor boundary condition is readily set in the FDTD scheme.
+- 1) Perfect Conductor Boundary: The perfect conductor boundary condition is readily set in the FDTD scheme.
 Owing to time domain calculation scheme, the boundary condition setting is achieved to set zero value on the all field value on the grid located in the perfect conductors.
 In the ROM, 1-bit data 0/1 is stored at the address (i, j) which is corresponding to the grid position (i, j).
 This 1-bit data is referred just before the final calculation value is stored into the RAM, and use as operand of AND operation with the register value.
 If the 1-bit data is 1, the register value is stored in RAM without any changing.
 On the other hand, the 1-bit data at address (i, j) is zero, the register value is set to zero.
-Accordingly, the perfect conductor boundary condition setting can be done with almost no time delay (see Fig. 5).

-2) Absorbing Boundary: One more important boundary condition in performing the FDTD simulation is the absorbing boundary condition (ABC).
-The difficulty of setting the ABC in hardware logic is in storing the previous field values in the ware is achieved similarly to that of (4)-(6).
-The detailed description of it is omitted here.
+Accordingly, the perfect conductor boundary condition setting can be done with almost no time delay (see Fig. 5). - 2) Absorbing Boundary: One more important boundary condition in performing the FDTD simulation is the absorbing boundary condition (ABC).
+The difficulty of setting the ABC in hardware logic is in storing the previous field values in the vicinity of the boundary.
+But this is possible if we adopt the Mur ABC